root-project/root/tree/ntuple/v7/doc/specifications.md

 #### std::pair<T1, T2>

-A pair is stored using an empty mother field with two subfields, one of type `T1` and one of type `T2`. `T1` and `T2` must be types with RNTuple I/O support.
+A pair is stored using an empty parent field with two subfields, one of type `T1` and one of type `T2`.
+`T1` and `T2` must be types with RNTuple I/O support.
 The child fileds are named `_0` and `_1`.

 #### std::tuple<T1, T2, ..., Tn>

-A tuple is stored using an empty mother field with $n$ subfields of type `T1`, `T2`, ..., `Tn`.
+A tuple is stored using an empty parent field with $n$ subfields of type `T1`, `T2`, ..., `Tn`.
 All types must have RNTuple I/O support.
 The child fields are named `_0`, `_1`, ...

 #### std::bitset\<N\>